RKLong/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-UCB Challenge: Perform an ETL on a given datataset using Pyspark, an AWS RDS instance and pgAdmin.
+Perform an ETL on a given datataset using Pyspark, an AWS RDS instance and pgAdmin.

 # Overview of Analysis